danielpunkass/tinymce/js/tinymce/skins/README-redsweater.txt

 Basically I want to tweak lightgray a bit but don't seem to be able to impose my tweaks reliably dynamically at runtime.
 So I maintain a separate theme for redsweater that is based on lightgray, and currently built manually from a full copy of lightgray, then applying the patches in redsweater-patches.

+For each patch in redsweater-patches, e.g.

+patch -p1 < redsweater-patches/redsweater.savedDiff